Old Parliament House

 The front steps of the building were a favoured location for doorstop press interviews with the iconic façade of the building very familiar to a television viewing public.
 Although the most oft-quoted is the speech by former Prime Minister Gough Whitlam after the sacking of his government by Governor-General Sir John Kerr in November 1975, many other events that have shaped Australia received an airing on the steps.

 On 20 June 2006 Old Parliament House was recognised as one of the most significant heritage buildings in Australia when it joined illustrious company on the National Heritage List.
 Within three years the building entered a new era when former prime minister Bob Hawke officially opened the Museum of Australian Democracy at Old Parliament House on 9 May 2009.
-The building, and the museum it now houses, often have a profound and personal impact on visitors as evident in these messages from the visitor book in King’s Hall.
+The building, and the museum it now houses, often have a profound and personal impact on visitors.